yiyansun/GeoAI/readme.md

 3. reading piece must be about the papers.
 4. final paper: research proposal.
 5. revise the lab questions a bit.
+6. update the canvas.
+7. a google colab tutorial